 - Some babies will take the bottle more readily if you move rhythmically while walking, swaying, rocking, and/or talking to them to distract them.

-If your baby is resistant to taking the bottle (this is seldom a problem in babies less than one month or tw0 old), try:
+If your baby is resistant to taking the bottle (this is seldom a problem in babies less than 4-6 weeks old), try:

 - Feeding him when he is half asleep.